We are delighted to have you join us for our times of worship.

 These times that we gather are powerful opportunities to hear the Word of God and the voice of the Holy Spirit.
 The Easter, Christmas, and Summer seasons have special worship schedules.
 Please check our home page for updates.

-8 am Reverent & Quiet Holy Eucharist
+8 am Holy Eucharist – no music

-10 am Choral Holy Eucharist
+10 am Holy Eucharist – with organ and choir

 - While there are customary changes in posture (standing, kneeling, sitting), you are welcome to remain seated at any point in the service if that is better for you.